Expand your career potential with Fanshawe's MRI program - 2021/2022

 As a professional currently practising Medical Radiation Technologist in the Nuclear Medicine, Radiography or Radiation Therapy or Ultrasound disciplines, you probably already have command of an impressive skill-set.
 Your skills are valuable, in demand, and relied upon for accurate diagnosing.
 Lives are at stake, and the powerful tools used in the diagnostic field require highly-skilled and highly trained specialists.
-If you're intrigued by taking your already dynamic skill-set to a higher level, expand your career potenial with Fanshawe's Magnetic Resonance Imaging (MRI) program.

 The most alluring aspect of this program is its flexibility.
 We understand you’re busy.
 That’s why the MRI program is a hybrid face-to-face/online format, so you’ll be able to maintain your employment while expanding your career potential as a future MRI technologist.
 You’ll combine in-class meetings one day per week with online learning activities, and following completion of two 16-week semesters, you’ll participate in a 16-week clinical practicum at an affiliated hospital site.